 The shot above of “ghosts” at Auschwitz was made in bright daylight — having sufficient additional density allowed me to simulate nighttime, as well as blur and obscure the movement of the visitors for the ethereal effect I was shooting for.

-(Lone Man No. 20 – Photographed with 3 Stacked Filters)
+Lone Man No. 20 – Created with 3 Stacked Filters

 2. Purchase the largest size filter you can afford.